avgsteve/nodejs_proj_twitter/README.md

 # SNS (Social Network Service) Project
+#### Important:
+  - 🔴 Please note that this project is for the purpose of STUDY and CODE DEMO
 ## Link: [http://128.199.143.55:3003/login](http://128.199.143.55:3003/login)
 ### Test Accounts:
     user name: test2 to test10
     password: same as user name

-#### Important:
-  - 🔴 Please note that this project is for the purpose of STUDY and CODE DEMO
+   or use [FakeMail](https://www.fakemail.net/) to register

 1. Skill Stacks for this project: